 Pictures and Copyright

-- The presenters’ material must support the learning outcomes, and the overall presentation must cover all the learning objectives of the webinar.
+- The presenters’ material must support the learning outcomes, and the overall presentation must cover all the stated agenda of the webinar.

 - Limit the number of speakers to 5 maximum, including the moderator.

 - Speakers should not read slide material verbatim, other than for specific emphasis.